Theses theme proposals:

 Mezzina C.A. et al. (2020) Software and Reversible Systems: A Survey of Recent Activities.
 In: Ulidowski I., Lanese I., Schultz U., Ferreira C. (eds) Reversible Computation: Extending Horizons of Computing.
 RC 2020.
 Lecture Notes in Computer Science, vol 12070.
 Springer, Cham. https://doi.org/10.1007/978-3-030-47361-7_2

 Parallel implementation of Domain Decomposition Methods for wave propagation problemsand their performance testing (sup .
 Eero Vainikko)

-Domain Decomposition Method is a powerful technique for solving large problems in science and engineering.
-Starting with benchmarking some existing parallel codes on UT HPC cluster and thereafter going deeper into performance tuning of certain Domain Decomposition implementations.
+The domain Decomposition Method is a powerful technique for solving large problems in science and engineering.
+Starting with benchmarking existing parallel codes on the UT HPC cluster, written in the FreeFEM framework and, after that going deeper into performance tuning certain Domain Decomposition implementations.

 GPGPU - General-purpose computing on graphics processing units (EeroVainikko & Ulrich Norbisrath)

 Using GPUs for computations to perform computation in applications traditionally handled by the CPU is an attractive way to speed up calculations.
 Multiple computational problems are of interest to try out using this technique.

 Multiprecision arithmetic computations (Eero)